joshrp/moonlight-docs/Setup-Guide.md

 **Host Gaming PC Requirements**

+For Sunshine:
+* Any modern GPU from AMD, NVIDIA and Intel
+* Windows 10 or 11 (Windows 7 and 8 are *not* supported)
+* macOS 12 and newer (experimental)
+* Linux (Debian 11, Ubuntu 22.04, Fedora 38 and newer)

+For GeForce Experience:
+* Windows 10 or 11 (Windows 7 and 8 *may* be supported)
 * NVIDIA GeForce GTX/RTX 600+ series GPU, or NVIDIA Quadro GPU (Kepler series or later)
 * NVIDIA GeForce Experience (GFE) 2.1.1 or higher, or NVIDIA Quadro Experience
 * 720p or higher display (or headless display dongle) connected to the NVIDIA GPU